csc-training/portable-gpu-programming/openmp/exercises/16-heat-multi-gpu/solution/README.md

 1. The code gives incorrect results and does not utilize all GPUs on the node.

-2. See `heat.c`.
+2. See `heat.{c,F90}`.
 The simulation gets faster for large enough grids.